quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 };
 ```

-1. `autoAdvanceAfter`: (String) sets the time after which the page automatically advances.
+1. `autoAdvanceAfter`: (String) Optional.
+Sets the time after which the page automatically advances.
 If omitted, the page will not automatically advance.
 Example: "500ms", "3s"
-2. `bookendUrl`: (String) the endpoint called by the bookend component.
-Please make sure that the route exists in your app and that it returns data in a valid format. `storyId` and `sectionId` are passed as query parameters.
+2. `bookendUrl`: (String) Optional.
+The endpoint called by the bookend component.
+Defaults to `/amp/api/v1/bookend.json` if nothing is passed.
+If an endpoint is passed, please make sure that the route exists in your app and that it returns data in a valid format. `storyId` and `sectionId` are passed as query parameters.
 Refer [docs](https://amp.dev/documentation/components/amp-story-bookend/?format=stories)
-3. ad slot: (String) example "/1009443/PUBLISHER_AMP_TOP" `featureConfig` > `visualStories` > `ads` > `doubleclick` > `dataSlot` sets the ad slot for visual stories.
+3. ad slot: (String) Optional.
+Example "/1009443/PUBLISHER_AMP_TOP" `featureConfig` > `visualStories` > `ads` > `doubleclick` > `dataSlot` sets the ad slot for visual stories.
 Ads are dynamically inserted, please read [docs](https://amp.dev/documentation/components/amp-story-auto-ads/?format=stories)
-4. `animation`: (object) `animation` > `image` applies animation props to the story image.
+4. `animation`: (object) Optional. `animation` > `image` applies animation props to the story image.
 We accept `animateIn`, `animateInDuration` and `animateInDelay`.
 Refer [docs](https://amp.dev/documentation/guides-and-tutorials/start/visual_story/animating_elements/?format=stories)